pranavbadhan8/Calculator/README.md

 # Calculator
-By Using HTML,CSS And Javascript Calculator Application I created.
+By Using HTML, CSS And Javascript Calculator Application Is created.